 Most of the time we are used to thinking of the Leader-Self as a single whole that defines us.

 For example, we might say that we have a particular characteristic as a leader – for instance being highly competitive or perhaps being an effective problem solver.

-However, in order to effectively grow as a leader it is important to understand that the Leader-Self is not one thing but a complex collection of multiple definitions and parts that all have to grow and diversify into new areas to remain effective and become your leadership identity.
+However, in order to effectively grow as a leader, it is important to understand that the Leader-Self is not one thing but a complex collection of multiple definitions and parts that all have to grow and diversify into new areas to remain effective and become your leadership identity.

 How does this concept of a multiple part leader apply to you?

-Parts of your Leader-Self that are masked or hidden are still in your leadership core or DNA – they are merely suppressed for one reason or another.
+Parts of your leadership identity that are masked or hidden are still in your leadership core or DNA – they are merely suppressed for one reason or another.

-Think of the Leader-Self as having potential parts waiting for you to activate and grow them.
+Think of your Leadership Identity as having potential parts waiting for you to activate and grow them